-You were recently written up by Ben Marks of Collectors Weekly.
-The article was incredibly in depth and revealed something that I hadn’t known – your popularity in the States is relatively new.
+You were written up by Ben Marks of Collectors Weekly.
+The article was incredibly in-depth and revealed something that I hadn’t known – your popularity in the States is relatively new.
 I just assumed I was late to the party in finding your incredible work.
 Were you looking to break into the art world in America or did it find you?

 The Collectors Weekly article mentioned you teach graphic design.
-I can’t help but ask this, since I spent quite a few years in the fine arts program of an art school and it never really clicked for me.
+I can’t help but ask this since I spent quite a few years in the fine arts program at an art school and it never really clicked for me.
 Does a student need raw talent to begin with, or can illustration and design be a craft taught to anyone interested?

 When doing work for a client like Mondo, Dark Hall Mansion, or Hero Complex Gallery how much input do they have in your designs?
 What’s the relationship like, in terms of their collaboration?